j4mie/idiorm/README.markdown

 Setting: `id_column_overrides`

-This setting is used to override the primary key column name on a table-by-table basis.
+This setting is used to specify the primary key column name for each table separately.
 It takes an associative array mapping table names to column names.
 If, for example, your ID column names include the name of the table, you can use the following configuration:

     ORM::configure('id_column_overrides', array(
         'person' => 'person_id',